0

 The mistakes we keep seeing

 Most cyber gaps are not exotic.
 They are admin gaps.
-They come from years of staff changes, rushed projects, old suppliers, untested assumptions and nobody owning the boring checks.
+They come from staff changes, rushed projects, old suppliers, untested assumptions and nobody owning the boring checks.

 MFA is only partly enabled